jz393/jz393.github.io/writing/a-renaissance-in-partitions.md

 Our honeymoon marked a two-week escape from the AI grind.
 I stared at the intricate art on the ceiling of the Sistine Chapel and got lost in the towering walls of St. Peter’s Basilica.
 I practically inhaled the gelato, and thought my shoes would give in between all the gallery hops in Florence.

 I told myself that I was living out the modern-day version.
 The Renaissance marked a grand rebirth of the classics and gave us a new era of intellectual, artistic, and cultural change.
-Likewise, our society is undergoing a similar paradigm shift with the widespread integration of AI, and I had the good fortune of working at *Gemini*.
+Likewise, our society is undergoing a similar paradigm shift with the widespread integration of artificial intelligence, and I had the good fortune of working at *Gemini*.

 Before you tout models outperforming Gemini on some arbitrary metric, I am not claiming it to be the Sistine of foundation models (if one even exists), nor myself to be *half* as skilled as Michelangelo.
 However, we visited dozens of chapels and admired hundreds—maybe even thousands—of paintings across countless galleries.
 Each was utterly mesmerizing, and I’d be content with having worked on a single painting inside one of the hundreds of thousands of historic chapels scattered across the continent.